 Read more articles by Sarah

-This month we look at the ongoing impact of the Renters’ Rights Act, a welcome update on SDLT concerns for… Making Tax Digital (MTD) for Income Tax is now live.
+Welcome to our monthly property newsletter.
+This month, we look at proposals to reform Stamp Duty Land Tax (SDLT), the… This month we look at the ongoing impact of the Renters’ Rights Act, a welcome update on SDLT concerns for… Making Tax Digital (MTD) for Income Tax is now live.
 Many self-employed individuals and landlords with turnover above £50,000 in… Making Tax Digital (MTD) for income tax is here!
-From 6 April 2026, the regime will apply to self-employed individuals… During a week largely dominated by news of the conflict in the Middle East, Chancellor Rachel Reeves delivered the Spring… The government has confirmed that the new combined allowance for 100% Agricultural Property Relief (APR) and Business Property Relief (BPR)… The Chancellor may have avoided sweeping changes to business taxes in this year’s Autumn Budget, but that doesn’t mean business…
+From 6 April 2026, the regime will apply to self-employed individuals… During a week largely dominated by news of the conflict in the Middle East, Chancellor Rachel Reeves delivered the Spring… The government has confirmed that the new combined allowance for 100% Agricultural Property Relief (APR) and Business Property Relief (BPR)…

 Property Newsletter – June 2026